hanabi/hanabi.github.io/Reference.md

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand is completely unclued, their *Second Finesse Position* is slot 2.
 * Just like a *Bluff*, an *Ejection* can only be performed on the very next player.
+* Several different kinds of moves can cause an *Ejection*.
+The most common one is called the *5 Color Ejection*.

 ### The 5 Color Ejection (5CE)